-Why does it happen so often and what can be done?
-We’ve got the most recent and incredible statistics about employee retention to examine this issue.
+Fresh talent is always welcome.
+But at a certain point, the costs of hiring-replacing circuits can easily skyrocket.
+Why does it happen so often, and what can be done?
+Below are the most recent statistics about employee retention we’ve compiled to examine this issue.

-Crucial Stats on Employee Retention (Editor’s Choice)
+Crucial Stats on Employee Retention - Editor’s Choice

 - Employee retention rates hit a record low in March 2020.

-- By 2030, low retention will, on average, cost the US $430 billion annually.
+- By 2030, low retention will cost $430 billion.

 - 87% of HR experts consider employee retention among the highest priorities.